torokrolf/homelab/17-Errors/README.md

 options e1000e InterruptModeration=1
 options e1000e FlowControl=1

-Then rebooted.
+Followed by a reboot.
 This setting alone did not fix the random disconnects.

-**Attempt 2 – Watchdog script to automatically restart the interface (probably a good direction, but wasn't run long enough to confirm it was actually stable)**
+**Attempt 2 – watchdog script to automatically restart the interface (a good direction in principle, but didn't run long enough to confirm real stability)**

-   The idea here is essentially creating a custom WDT (watchdog timer): the script regularly pings a reachable device (e.g. the router), and if it fails, it brings the `eno2` interface down and back up.
+   The idea: a custom "WDT" (watchdog timer) — the script regularly pings a reachable device (e.g. the router), and if it gets no reply, brings the `eno2` interface down and back up.

 ```bash
    sudo nano /usr/local/bin/monitor_eno2.sh